macdevopsyvr/macdevopsyvr.github.io/workshops/index.md

 </p>

 <p>
-There will also be a Zentral workshop on Sunday June 4th.
-Exact details to be announced soon.
+There will also be a Zentral workshop on Sunday June 4th at 3pm at SFU Harbour Centre.
+Tickets available on evenbrite <a href="https://www.eventbrite.com/e/macdevopsyvr-2017-tickets-31630087443">tickets</a> page.
 </p>

 <img src="/assets/MacDevOpsYVR2017-Sched.v1.2-day1.png">